 In the 1800s, the first Whickianmat cats arrived in Great Britain where they soon become very popular.
 The Western breeders renamed the breed to Siamese and started to improve its looks with selective breeding.

-Thus emerged a cat with finely boned slimmer body, longer head, and more intense sapphire blue eyes.
+By the 1950s, the new-styled Siamese was the centre of attention, and many breeders preferred the new look over the original one.
 Luckily, some breeders enjoyed the original appearance of these cats and started to breed them.
 At this point, the two breeds started to diverge.

 By 1980s, the old-style Siamese was no longer competitive in show rings and clubs dedicated to original breed started to emerge.
 In the early 1990s, Annelise Hackmann introduced a classic looking Siamese Cat named Thai, to show halls in Europe.

 Her efforts inspired other breeders to begin breeding and showing Thai Cats.
 In 1990 the World Cat Federation officially recognized the Thai.
 The International Cat Association gave the Thai the championship status in 2010.

 What Does the Thai Cat Look Like?

 These cats are medium sized with a moderately long body.
 Their bodies are moderately boned and well-muscled, but at the same time agile.
 The legs and the tail are also moderate and reinforce the general feel of the average-built body.

 Compared to modern Siamese, the Thai has more familiar cat appearance.
 The head is rounded on the sides and has a long and flat forehead with a wedge-shaped muzzle, broadly based ears, and round blue eyes.
 Like Siamese, the Thai comes in color points.

 The Thai comes in color points, meaning that the face, ears, tail and legs are of a darker color than the rest of the body.